 Making a master recording

 The audio reserve request probably will involve combining parts of the six works into a single sound recording.
 The fair use analysis for copying six musical excerpts is exactly like the analysis for copying six articles.
-In this case, however, the second factor, the nature of the copyrighted work, will probably weigh against fair use because the work is creative and fanciful rather than factual.
+In this case, however, the second factor, the nature of the copyrighted work, will probably weigh against fair use because the work is creative rather than factual.
 Still, with the first factor in favor of fair use, an amount that is appropriate in light of the intended use, and the favorable effect those two have on consideration of the fourth factors, even though this is a harder case than a text example, it seems reasonable to expect that it would be fair.
 As with the e-reserves examples, if the recording is digital then access will need to be restricted and streaming should be used whenever possible (rather than having students download the files).

 Using photographs in a book

 The request to use photographs from a book is similar to the request to make a master recording.
 Again, the second factor weighs against a finding of fair use since photographic works are not factually based like journal articles.
 But, given an educational use and a modest request (a small number of images to be copied from any one book), this request still should qualify as a fair use.